ScrollPrize/scrollprize-website/docs/26_grandprize.md

 From [Bob Fowler](https://www.thebritishacademy.ac.uk/fellows/robert-fowler-FBA/):

 <div className="italic ml-8 mb-4">“Like other Epicureans, he valued pleasure above all - but pleasure rightly understood, not mere indulgence.
-Living in ancient Rome - a society not known for abstinence - Philodemus could expect to meet with scepticism from his readers.”</div>
+Living in ancient Rome - a society not known for abstinence - Philodemus could expect to meet with skepticism from his readers.”</div>

 Scholars might call it a philosophical treatise.
 But it seems familiar to us, and we can’t escape the feeling that the first text we’ve uncovered is a 2000-year-old blog post about how to enjoy life.
 Is Philodemus throwing shade at the stoics in his closing paragraph, asserting that stoicism is an incomplete philosophy because it has “nothing to say about pleasure?”
 The questions he seems to discuss — life’s pleasures and what makes life worth living — are still on our minds today.